machitgarha/phirs/README.md

 Why not just using [Basedir](https://github.com/clue-labs/php-basedir)?

-The library is already good to be used.
-However, there are some reasons you might prefer this library:

--   With the help of simple abstractions, adding support for a specific platform should be easy. <!-- TODO: Add a link to contributions describing this. --> The abstractions are designed with performance in mind.

-    **Note:** For having something like this in Basedir, a major rewrite and huge backward-compatibility break would be required.

--   If you want or have to, you can target a specific platform and stick to it.

--   Support for more platforms.

--   Support for more directories.

--   Basedir is [no longer available](https://packagist.org/search/?q=basedir) on Packagist for some reason.
+Go back and see [features](#features).
+Having these there would require a major rewrite and huge backward-compatibility break.
+Plus, Basedir is [no longer available on Packagist](https://packagist.org/search/?q=basedir), for some unknown reason.

 ## Installation